Svenska Akademiens ordlista

-Svenska Akademiens ordlista (/sv/, "Word list of the Swedish Academy"), abbreviated SAOL, is a spelling dictionary published every few years by the Swedish Academy.
+Svenska Akademiens ordlista (/sv/, "Word list of the Swedish Academy"), abbreviated SAOL, is a dictionary published every few years by the Swedish Academy.
 It is a single volume that is considered the final arbiter of Swedish spelling.
-Traditionally it carries the motto of the Swedish Academy, Snille och Smak ("Talent and Taste"), on its blue cloth cover.
+Traditionally it carries the motto of the Swedish Academy, Snille och smak ("Talent and Taste"), on its blue cloth cover.

+SAOL has always been primarily a spelling dictionary, but the latest editions also contain (brief) definitions for the majority of words.

 Whenever a new edition comes out lively discussions about new and changed entries erupt around the country.
 In some instances the Academy has been ahead of its times and has later had to change entries back to older spellings.
 Jos – juice is probably the most well-known instance.
-In 2015, the fourteenth edition (containing entries) was published.
+In 2026, the fifteenth edition (containing entries) was published.